 Citrus trees are not grown from seed.
 Commercial growers propagate trees by grafting.
 It seems one of those commercial growers, Dolan Young, had a wife who had very strong opinions.
 They went to visit the university experiment station in Thermal, seeking out tangerine varieties for their nursery.

 After checking out several types of tangerine, she came across one she liked and declared it the only one worth eating.
-The next time they went back, the Youngs asked where that varietals was, they responded, “oh,you mean the Daisy? (a.k.a the grower’s wife)!
+The next time they went back, the Youngs asked where that varietal was, they responded, “oh, you mean the Daisy? (a.k.a the grower’s wife)!

 I asked Jim what’s the same about farming since his father or grandfather were doing it and what’s different.
 When it comes to what’s the same, Jim said this: “The psychology is the same– the feeling of fulfillment along with the feeling of distress – you’ve got the weather, the market prices, etc. There is a feeling of satisfaction when you make a crop.
 There is something about agriculture.
 I love the people I deal with because it’s all done on a handshake.”

 What’s different is regulation and methods.
-There is so much technology and information shared these days it makes things easier.
+There is so much technology and information sharing these days it makes things easier.

 As you can imagine, the biggest struggle with farming in this area is obviously water.
 Irrigation efficiency and water conservation are top of mind.
 Jim and his team are always testing out new methods to gain efficiency and save water.